 Over the years we have asked some of our favourite djs, producers and carnival goers to share their Notting Hill Carnival tips with us.
-Here are some tips from HDD friends and family on the best sound systems to visit (now updated for 2018).
-Check Time Out London’s soundsystem map to help you find your way.
-Plus this year the official organisers of Notting Hill Carnival have an app and loads of useful info on their website.
+Here are some tips from HDD friends and family on the best sound systems to visit (now updated for 2019).
+Check out the official Notting Hill Carnival website for the full list of this year’s soundsystems and their locations.

-A minute’s silence will be help at 3pm on Sunday 26th and Monday 27th to honour the victims of the Grenfell fire.
+Please remember, a minute’s silence will be held at 3pm on Sunday 25th and Monday 26th to honour the victims of the Grenfell fire.

-Nasty Love on Colville Gardens, Volcano on All Saints Road, GT Flex/Mayhem Crew on Middle Row/Conlan St, Nigerian Corner on Adela Street (this one is on carnival Monday only), Toddla T and SSP Sound system on Alderson Street are some of our carnival favourites, but this year look out for Hoodcelebrityy, Alicai Harley, Maleek Berry and loads more at the RBMA stage at Emslie Horniman’s Pleasance Park on Sunday and for the soca fans Mangrove will be running road with Iwer George, Patrice Roberts, Voice and more.
+Nasty Love on Colville Gardens, Volcano on All Saints Road, GT Flex/Mayhem Crew (Block Party) on Middle Row, Nigerian Corner on Adela Street (this one is on carnival Monday only), Lord Gelly’s at Cambridge Gardens are some of our carnival favourites.
+This year you can also see Spice, Alicai Harley, Lil C and more at the RBMA stage at Emslie Horniman’s Pleasance Park on Sunday and for the soca fans Mangrove will be running road with Farmer Nappy, Swappi Nessa Preppy and more.

 Jillionaire (Mazor Lazer)